eXtalionLab/nextcloud_docker/README.md

 127.0.0.1 nginx
 ```

-For nextcloud (docker service) collabora is avaliable under `collabora` host and
+For nextcloud (docker service) collabora is available under `collabora` host and
 it has to be the same host for a client (your browser).

-For collabora (docker service) nextcloud is avaliable under `nginx` host and you
+For collabora (docker service) nextcloud is available under `nginx` host and you
 have to access nextcloud instance via [http://nginx:$NEXTCLOUD_PORT](http://nginx:80).

 ---